quicwg/base-drafts/draft-ietf-quic-transport.md

 for future connections.
 Servers MAY discard any Initial packet that does not carry the expected token.

+A token SHOULD be constructed for the server to easily distinguish it from tokens that are sent in Retry packets as they are carried in the same field.
+The token SHOULD NOT expose linkability; i.e., information that lets observers correlate the connection that is using the token and the one that issued the token.

 Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.
-Thus, a token SHOULD include an expiration time.
-The server MAY include either an explicit expiration time or an issued timestamp and dynamically calculate the expiration time.
-It is also unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.
+Thus, a token SHOULD have an expiration time, which could be either an explicit expiration time or an issued timestamp that can be used to dynamically calculate the expiration time.
+A server can retain the expiration time in the server-side store, or embed the encrypted value in the token.
+It is unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-A token SHOULD be constructed for the server to easily distinguish it from tokens that are sent in Retry packets as they are carried in the same field.

 If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it SHOULD include that value in the